 2. The marinade

 Yes, you need to ensure the meat has been marinated enough to get that flavorful meat.
-I usually let them marinade overnight, but at least 30 minutes if you don’t plan ahead.
+I usually let them marinate overnight, but at least 1 hour or the meat will not be as flavorful.

 A lot of Indonesian food has peanut-based sauce such as gado gado, Lotek, and Ketoprak.
 They all have peanut-based sauce, but with slightly different ingredients.
 This peanut sauce doesn’t have coconut milk like in the one for gado gado.